softindex/uikernel/docs/docs/creating-records.md

 {% endhighlight %}

 `handleSubmit` calls the `this.form.submit` method which sends data to our model.
-On successful submitting, the  callback from  `MainComponent` is invoked.
+On successful submission, the  callback from  `MainComponent` is invoked.

 ---